Anglican doctrine: Origins

 Anglican doctrine emerged from the interweaving of two main strands of Christian doctrine during the English Reformation in the 16th and 17th centuries.
 The first strand comes from the Catholic doctrine taught by the established church in England in the early 16th century.
-The second strand represents a range of Protestant Reformed teachings brought to England from neighbouring countries in the same period, notably Calvinism and Lutheranism.
+The second strand represents a range of Reformed Protestant teachings brought to England from neighbouring countries in the same period, notably Calvinism and Lutheranism.

+Anglican doctrine is often said to be both Reformed and Catholic.
 At the time of the English Reformation, the Church of England formed the local expression of the institutional Roman Catholic Church in England.
 Canon law had documented the formal doctrines over the centuries and the Church of England still follows an unbroken tradition of canon law today.
 The English Reformation did not dispense with all previous doctrines.
-The church not only retained the core Catholic beliefs common to Reformed doctrine in general, such as the Trinity, the virginal conception of Mary, the nature of Jesus as fully human and divine, the resurrection of Jesus, original sin and excommunication (as affirmed by the Thirty-Nine Articles), but also retained some historic Catholic teachings which Protestants rejected, such as the three orders of ministry and the apostolic succession of bishops.
-For this reason Anglican doctrine is often said to tread a middle path, or via media, between Roman Catholic and Protestant perspectives.
+The church not only retained the core Catholic beliefs common to Reformed doctrine in general, such as the Trinity, the virginal conception of Mary, the nature of Jesus as fully human and divine, the resurrection of Jesus, original sin and excommunication (as affirmed by the Thirty-Nine Articles), but also retained some historic Catholic teachings which were not practiced by the Continental Reformed churches, such as the three orders of ministry and the apostolic succession of bishops, though these were retained by the Scandinavian Lutheran Churches (such as the Church of Sweden).
+Peter Robinson, presiding bishop of the United Episcopal Church of North America, writes: